miroslavpejic85/mirotalk/README.md

 - Get started for free https://ngrok.com/
 - Fill in your authtoken in the `.env` file
-- Enable it, if you want to expose the server using the https tunel
+- Set `NGROK_ENABLED=true`, if you want to expose the server using the https tunel, starting it from your local pc.

 ## Install dependencies